rocky-linux/documentation/docs/guides/web/caddy.md

   rich rules:
 ```

-And that should be everything you need, firewall-wise.
+That should be everything you need, firewall-wise.

 ## Configuring Caddy

 Unlike traditional web servers like Apache and Nginx, Caddy's configuration format is significantly simpler.
-And I mean by a lot.
-Gone are the days where you had to configure the nitty gritty like your web server's threading model or SSL certificates.
-Well, unless you want to.
+Gone are the days where you had to configure the nitty gritty like your web server's threading model or SSL certificates, unless you want to.

 To edit the Caddy configuration file: